wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-osquery.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Osquery is an operating system monitoring and analytics framework.
-Check out more about the configuration options of the osquery wodle here.
+Check out more about the configuration options of the osquery wodle in this section.

 .. _wodle-osquery: